MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/release-notes/winui-2.1.md

 ---
 title: WinUI 2.1 Release Notes
 description: Release notes for WinUI 2.1 including new features and bugfixes.
-keywords: windows 10, windows 11, Windows App SDK, Windows app development platform, desktop development, win32, WinRT, uwp, toolkit sdk, winui, Windows UI Library ms.date: 07/15/2020 ms.topic: article
+keywords: windows 10, windows 11, Windows App SDK, Windows app development platform, desktop development, win32, WinRT, uwp, toolkit sdk, winui ms.date: 07/15/2020 ms.topic: article
 ---

-# Windows UI Library 2.1
+# WinUI 2.1

-The first open-source version of the Windows UI Library – WinUI 2.1 (released April 2019).
+The first open-source version of WinUI – WinUI 2.1 (released April 2019).

 WinUI gives you many of the latest Windows UX platform features, including up-to-date Fluent controls and styles, available in a way you can use right away, backward-compatible to Windows 10 Anniversary Update (14393).
 The [WinUI 2 Gallery](/windows/uwp/design/controls-and-patterns/#xaml-controls-gallery) gives you samples to explore all the cool new features added to the library.

 Download the [WinUI 2.1 NuGet package](https://www.nuget.org/packages/Microsoft.UI.Xaml/2.1.190405004)

-You can choose to use the WinUI packages in your app using the NuGet package manager: see [Getting Started with the Windows UI Library](/uwp/toolkits/winui/getting-started) for more information.
+You can choose to use the WinUI packages in your app using the NuGet package manager: see [Getting Started with WinUI](/uwp/toolkits/winui/getting-started) for more information.

-The Windows UI Library (WinUI) is hosted on [GitHub](https://github.com/microsoft/microsoft-ui-xaml) where we encourage you to file bug reports, feature requests and community code contributions.
+WinUI is hosted on [GitHub](https://github.com/microsoft/microsoft-ui-xaml) where we encourage you to file bug reports, feature requests and community code contributions.

 ## What's new in this release